 A Certified Professional Midwife (CPM) is certified through a national organization; North American Registry of Midwives (NARM).
 In the states of Oregon and Washington, CPMs are also required to be licensed through the State which has a few additional requirements.
 Once licensed, they are a licensed direct-entry midwife (LDM).
 Their license allows them to carry important medications; anti-hemorrhagic drugs, medications for baby, oxygen, and others.
 These midwives provide care in community settings; home or birth center.

 A Certified Nurse Midwife (CNM) is trained in nursing as well as midwifery.
 They are able to prescribe medications and provide well-woman care as well as maternity care.
 CNMs can provide care in hospitals, birth centers, or homes.

 Is it a good option for everyone?

-No, home birth is not for everyone.
-There are certain medical reasons that would make home birth no longer a safe option.
-We can discuss these in our free consultation.
-There is also an emotional and mental component to making home birth a good option; you have to feel safe.
+No, community birth is not for everyone.
+There are certain medical reasons that would make community birth no longer a safe option.
+We can discuss these in our free consultation as well as throughout care if they arise.
+There is also an emotional and mental component to making community birth a good option; you have to feel safe and take ownership of this decision and process.
 This is a big decision and Beautiful Births LLC can answer any questions you might be having.
 Give us a call!